scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 In this guide, for ease of explanation, we deploy Auditor in a different cluster on the same subscription.
 However, it is highly recommended to deploy it in another administrative domain in production.

+### Requirements

+* You must create subnets in a different address range than Ledger and Client.

 ### Recommendations

 * You should deploy Ledger and Auditor in separate administrative domains.